 Teaching kids about money can be a real challenge, especially if you’re not that great at money management yourself.
 I’ve researched some great pocket money apps for kids to get you started.
-The apps listed here are for kids pocket money in pounds sterling.
+Plus don’t forget to use the KidStart app to get money back on your shopping!

 1. Pigby’s Fair